10 things to know about Zao Wou-Ki

 In New York Zao encountered the work of Abstract Expressionist painters Paul Klee, Franz Kline, Philip Guston and Adolph Gottlieb, and in response began to develop a bolder style working with bigger canvases.

-By 1959, Zao Wou-ki was no longer naming his works, but instead titled them with the date of their completion as a way to avoid ascribing overt visual associations.
-This piece, titled and dated 24.06.59, contains a symphony of white and grey brushstrokes that seem to dance across the canvas surface.
+By 1959, Zao was no longer naming his works, but instead titled them with the date of their completion as a way to avoid ascribing overt visual associations.
 Combining the gestural movements of traditional calligraphy with the compositional structure of abstract painting, Zao’s works of the late 1950s represent a transitional phase between the early oracle-bone style and his more energetic style of the 1960s.

 Watercolours played an important role throughout Zao’s career, the medium offering a degree of spontaneity and translucency that could not be achieved with oils on canvas.
-He produced numerous watercolour sketches and drawings throughout his lifetime, many of which showcase the moods and fascinations that characterised his work at the time.
+He produced numerous watercolour sketches and drawings throughout his lifetime, many of which showcase the moods and fascinations that characterised his oeuvre.

 As Zao’s works grew increasingly abstract during the 1960s he began to move away from the detail-heavy style that characterised his oracle-bone period towards a bolder, more energetic mode of painting.